Human resources staff

 - HR manager

 HR staff are based in human resource departments at hospitals and in headquarters buildings.

 Who will I work with?

-You'll work closely with admin staff and others in the wider healthcare team.
+You'll work closely with administration staff.
 You may also work with clinical and non-clinical managers (eg those managing estates and facilities, finance and operational areas).
 You would not usually have contact with patients.

 There are no set entry requirements for HR staff.
 Entry requirements vary depending on what level you join the NHS.

 To enter as an HR trainee, you usually need at least two GCSEs including English and maths, or equivalent.
 Employers may ask for some customer service or office experience.
 Apprenticeships are often available in admin roles within HR departments.

 You could also become a member of NHS HR staff by studying for a qualification in HR and then applying to join an NHS trust.
 Relevant qualifications include

 - Chartered Institute of Personnel and Development (CIPD) level-3 Foundation Certificate or Diploma in Human Resources Practice, which you can study part time